balena-io/docs/pages/learn/deploy/deployment.md

 The build server is a powerful tool that compiles code specifically for your device's architecture.
 With our build servers, compiling a complex dependency tree can be done in seconds, as compared to the minutes or even hours it may take to build on your device.

-All code that is pushed using `{{$names.company.lower}} push <MY_APP>` or `git push` to your {{$names.cloud.lower}} devices is sent to a build server, and then, after it is built, the image is shipped to your devices.
+All code that is pushed using `{{$names.company.lower}} push <MY_FLEET>` or `git push` to your {{$names.cloud.lower}} devices is sent to a build server, and then, after the release is built, it is deployed to your devices.

 The build server consists of a central build server and a number of Docker daemons on build slaves.
-When a build is triggered, the builder first determines the fleet's default device type CPU architecture, and based on that determines what build slave will be used for the build.
+When a build is triggered, the builder first determines the CPU architecture of the fleet's default device type, and based on that determines what build slave will be used for the build.
 For [ARM][arm] device types, there are build slaves with `armv6l`, `armv7l`, and `armv8l` architectures.
 For [amd64][amd64] based devices, native `x86_64` build slaves are used.
 Finally the `armv5e` and `i386` architecture device types are always built using emulation.

-In the case where the `--emulated` flag is used, the build is built on an `x86_64` machine with qemu emulation to match the fleet's default device type CPU architecture.
+In the case where the `--emulated` flag is used, the build is built on an `x86_64` machine with qemu emulation to match the CPU architecture of the fleet's default device type.

-If you push a project with only a `Dockerfile`, `Dockerfile.template`, or `package.json` file, a single container image will be built and sent to your device.
+If you push a project with only a `Dockerfile`, `Dockerfile.template`, or `package.json` file, a single container image will be built and deployed to your device.
 The single container will show up on the device dashboard as a service with the name `main`.

 For [multicontainer][multicontainer] fleets (Microservices and Starter [fleet types][app-types]), a `docker-compose.yml` file at the root of the project directory will start multiple simultaneous image builds, each with their own [build logs](#release-logs).

 ## View Past Deployments

 All successful deployments will result in a release being added to {{$names.cloud.lower}}.
-These releases are tracked in their own dashboard page.
-You can access this page by clicking *Releases* from the fleet dashboard:
+These releases are tracked in their own dashboard page accessed via the fleet:

 ![Release list](/img/common/app/release_list.png)